-Figure 7-3.
-Example of coverage feature and type elements conforming to S-100 (from S-111)
+Figure 7-3 - Example of coverage feature and type elements conforming to S-100 (from S-111)

 If necessary, Product Specifications may use domain-specific stereotypes in addition to the standard stereotypes.

 Abstract classes must be indicated as such by italicizing the class name (Enterprise Architect does this automatically if the “Abstract” checkbox is checked in the UI).